Home / Tips /

 Always add a "La" after one's name to show your respect, for example Tashi La.
 Address a high lama with "Rinpoche" and a common lama with Geshe La, even though he might not be a Geshe.

-Smoking, consuming alcohol or making unnecessary noise in a monastery.
+Smoking, consuming alcohol, or making unnecessary noise inside a monastery or temple.

 Touching, walking over or sitting on any religious texts, objects or prayer flags in a monastery.